keldefrawy/keldefrawy.github.io/_rd_articles/parc-appropriability-trap.md

 That is a strong defense of decentralized innovation.
 The article does not propose universal capture by the originating firm.
 It asks whether the research-producing institution is replenished enough to continue generating public spillovers.
 A system that diffuses knowledge while destroying every source of patient capability eventually spends inherited stock.

 The policy objective is therefore not maximum appropriation.
 It is **sufficient replenishment with broad diffusion**.
 Sometimes a product margin supplies it.
 Sometimes a license, procurement contract, consortium contribution, or public capability grant must.

+## What would falsify the appropriability account?

+The framework should lose explanatory weight if complementary-asset maps made before transition do not predict which PARC-like inventions are integrated, licensed, diffused, or abandoned better than a simpler account based on technical quality and market timing.

+It should also weaken if originating institutions are routinely replenished without capturing returns: talent circulation, reputation, philanthropy, government awards, or new contracts may compensate for spillovers sufficiently to sustain broad research.
+In that world, diffusion and institutional renewal are less opposed than this article assumes.

+For PARC specifically, the case needs invention-level histories that include successes such as laser printing, not only famous external capture.
+Evidence that Xerox possessed the relevant complements and rejected a well-supported path for reasons unrelated to timing, risk, or strategy would support a narrower management-error account.
+Evidence that another firm succeeded only after building complements Xerox rationally lacked would support the structural account.

+The 2023 SRI transition supplies a prospective test.
+If PARC under SRI sustains internally initiated work, retains teams and facilities, broadens sponsor and transition paths, and replenishes capability from distributed returns, then a nonprofit multi-sponsor host may solve part of the trap.
+If the research becomes a set of short custom projects with no durable commons, the container changed while the capture problem remained. <span class="rd-evidence-token" data-evidence="A">A</span>

 ## What the successor must learn